DigitalCyberSafety/DigitalCyberSafety.github.io/_posts/2023-11-25-digital-cyber-safety-terms.md

 ### Data Breach

 A Data Breach is the event of a hacker successfully exploits a network or device vulnerability and gains access to its files and data.

+**Data Brokers:** Companies that collect, analyze, and sell personal information about individuals.
+This information is often gathered from a variety of public and private sources, and is used for purposes such as targeted advertising, credit scoring, or market research.

 ### Data Integrity